dom1torii/cs2-server-manager/README.md

 ## Notes

-The script is not fully accurate and sometimes will connect you to server that are **routed** through the server you chose.
+The tool is not fully accurate and sometimes will connect you to server that are **routed** through the server you chose.
 Its also possible that you wont find the server you selected.
 If you have any ideas how to fix that, pull requests are welcome :)